Background pattern

 • Vomiting.

 • Abnormal muscle movements.
-These include difficulty initiating muscle movements, tremors, feeling restless or stiff without pain.
+These include difficulty starting muscle movements, tremors, feeling of restlessness or muscle stiffness without pain.

 • Increased blood pressure.